kyma-project/kyma/docs/05-technical-reference/svls-08-function-specification.md

 You can use the `/metrics` endpoint to return the Function metrics.
 All the information is gathered using Prometheus and can be displayed using the Grafana dashboard (see [Kyma observability](https://kyma-project.io/docs/kyma/latest/02-get-started/05-observability/) for more information on how to use Grafana dashboard in Kyma).
 As this endpoint is provided by Kubeless, it cannot be customized.
 For more information, see [Kubeless monitoring](https://github.com/vmware-archive/kubeless/blob/master/docs/monitoring.md) and [Kubeless runtime variants](https://github.com/vmware-archive/kubeless/blob/master/docs/runtimes.md) pages.

+> **NOTE:** Prometheus and Grafana are [deprecated](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation) and are planned to be removed.
+If you want to install a custom stack, take a look at [Install a custom kube-prometheus-stack in Kyma](https://github.com/kyma-project/examples/tree/main/prometheus).

 ## Override runtime image

 You can use a custom runtime image to override the existing one.
 Your image must meet all the following requirements: